Update: Discrimination Legislation review

 If that doesn’t work, send us a message using the Contact Us page and we’ll try to help.

-For information in person, especially if you would like to discuss your individual circumstances in confidence, drop in to the Health Information Exchange next to the Ron Short Centre at Beau Sejour (map) or call 01481 707470.
+For information in person, especially if you would like to discuss your individual circumstances in confidence, drop in to the Health Connections next to the Ron Short Centre at Beau Sejour or in the foyer of the new block at the PEH or call 01481 707470.

 If you have found this site because you are planning to visit our lovely islands and want to know about access to hotels, attractions and other public buildings, there are two sources of information:

 We are thrilled to have Paralympian and parliamentarian, Baroness Tanni Grey-Thompson DBE, as our patron.

 Changing attitudes towards disability in Guernsey can be a real uphill battle.
 Knowing that Tanni believes in what we are doing and is there for us if we need support is a huge boost for all our members.
 Tanni came to the island to help put the case for disability discrimination legislation in January 2013.

 To find out more, go to our Newsblog.
 Follow Tanni on Twitter @tanni_GT.